frankyeh/DSI-Studio-Website/index.md

-# DSI-Studio: A Simple and Adaptive Tractography Tool for Diffusion MRI Analysis
+# DSI-Studio: A Tractography Tool for Diffusion MRI Analysis, Fiber Tracking, and Connectome Mapping

 ![image](/images/dsi_studio2.jfif)
 > *A screenshot of DSI Studio mapping tractography of the arcuate fasciculus*